TW: Mention of rape

 Later that day a young Egyptian wanted to welcome us with some local food at his friends restaurant.

-Despite accepting, constantly we were looking over our shoulders, only eating things after he had eaten from the dish too.
+Despite accepting, constantly we were looking over our shoulders.
+We were only eating things after he had eaten from the dish too.
 When he went to the loo we came up with the wildest plots that he could have to kidnap us.

 I have blindly accepted so many offers like this from other people.